jerrychong25/HandCycleWeb/README.md

 ## Getting Started

 This is a website developed for project name "[Development of low cost upper and lower extremities rehabilitation system with interactive feedback for children with movement disorders](https://ieeexplore.ieee.org/document/7843556/)", which capable of displaying patient data stored in [Firebase](https://firebase.google.com/) host on the website.
-This project is developed altogether with a mobile app (Repository: [Hand Cycle Android](https://github.com/jerrychong25/HandCycleAndroid)).
+This project is developed altogether with a mobile app (Repository: [HandCycleAndroid](https://github.com/jerrychong25/HandCycleAndroid)).

 ## Deployment